What is the Color-Brave Community (CBC)?

 Parents, family members, educators, or other adults caring for one or more young (0-8) BIPOC children.

 What does the CBC offer?

 Social Learning Group (SLG) on Facebook

-Our Color-Brave Community Social Learning Group will be hosted on Facebook.
-It will be a private group made up of families and educators of BIPOC children to learn, self-examine and share experiences with one another.
+Our Color-Brave Community Social Learning Group is hosted on Facebook.
+It's a private group made up of families and educators of BIPOC children to learn, self-examine and share experiences with one another.
 Through monthly themes, webinars (the webinars are open to the entire ER community), Facebook reflections, a resource repository and weekly discussions, the group comes together to build their capacity to support and sustain Color-Brave BIPOC children.

 Communities of Learning & Practice (COLP)